michalslowikowski00/flask_website/README.md

-# My personal website
+# My personal website <3
-This is my personal website that I wrote with Python, Flask and Bootstrap.
+This is my personal website that I wrote in Python, Flask and Bootstrap.
+Hosted on a Heroku.